MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bots-conversations.md

 ---
 # Have a conversation with a Microsoft Teams bot

 A conversation is a series of messages sent between your bot and one or more users.
-Bots in Microsoft Teams allow sending messages in either personal conversations with a single user (also known as one-on-one or 1:1 chats) or a group conversation in a Teams channel.
+Bots in Microsoft Teams allow sending messages in either:

+* Personal conversations with a single user (one-on-one or 1:1 chats)
+* Group conversation in a Teams channel.

 > [!NOTE]
 > Bots in private group chats are currently not supported.

+## Proactive messages

+Bots can participate in a conversation or initiate one.
+Most communication is in response to another message.
+If a bot initiates a conversation it is called a `proactive message`.
+Examples include:

+* Welcome messages
+* Event notifications
+* Polling messages

 ## Conversation basics